Locon213/LiveMotdManager/wiki/Home.md

 Set `weather.enable` to `true` and specify `city`.
 Use `%weather_motd%` or `%weather_city%` placeholders in your templates.
-The `weather.update-interval-minutes` option controls how often new data is fetched (default 10 minutes).NEED API KEY.
+The `weather.update-interval-minutes` option controls how often new data is fetched (default 10 minutes).
+An API key from OpenWeather is required and must be placed in `weather.api-key`.

 ### Discord